You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Timekeeping_Compliance_Guide_for_Team_Members_1.pdf

-LWG offers a full library of HR-related information, team member resources, answers to common questions, and step-by-step how-to guides that are available to you at any time in the LWG Knowledge Base: https://leedswestgroups.happyfox.com/
+LWG offers a comprehensive library of HR resources, answers to common questions, and step-by-step how-to guides that are available to you anytime in the LWG Knowledge Base.
+Many questions can be resolved quickly by searching the Knowledge Base before submitting a ticket.

 Tips for Faster Support & Resolution

-To help us assist you as quickly and efficiently as possible, please keep the following in mind when submitting a ticket:
+To help HR assist you as quickly and accurately as possible:

-• Select the most appropriate category associated with your inquiry so it is routed correctly.
+• Select the most appropriate request category so your ticket is routed correctly.

-• Double-check your contact information before submitting:
+• Verify your contact information:

-• Your full name as it appears in Dayforce (no nicknames, please)
+• Your full name as it appears in Dayforce

 • Your phone number